tt-nakamura/DPB/README.md

 First they removed the mosquito net, took off his blanket and nightclothes, and examined all of his body.
-While examining, one of the policemen stared at me all the time, which was creepy and uncomfortable to me.
+While examining, one of the policemen stared at me all the time, which was creepy and unpleasant to me.
 Another policeman discovered a purple dent which ran linearly on the top of professor B's bald head.
 The policeman looked tense.